 Fidelity said long-term care expenses could affect some 70% of Americans who reach age 65 in the next five years, citing a recent report by LeadingAge Pathways.

 “Long-term care is an increasingly important part of retirement planning, as a significant percentage of retirees will likely need some level of long-term care in retirement,” Stavisky said.
+He noted, however, that a recent Fidelity survey found that 43% of parents had not engaged in detailed conversations with family members about long-term care and elder care.

 “Planning on how to address these potential costs will help avoid placing the burden of care on family and friends,” he said.